thecppzoo/zoo/design/AnyContainer.md

 ### Further commentary on strict aliasing

-There is quite a lot of broken code out there because it breaks the strict aliasing.
+There is quite a lot of broken code out there because it breaks the strict aliasing, the authors are not even aware they need building with `-fno-strict-aliasing`.
 [This](https://blog.regehr.org/archives/1307)("The Strict Aliasing Situation is Pretty Bad") is a good, concise description of some issues related.
 Related are problems with type punning, using members not the so-called "active" member in an union.

+Personally, I am annoyed by some undefined behavior rules, but not when they lead to more performing code, as strict aliasing.

 Some people may think strict aliasing is more trouble than it is worth, but that's because of a mindset of using values through their addresses.
 A vice.
-Take the complitations of strict aliasing as a reason to become appreciative of value semantics.
+Take the complications of strict aliasing as a reason to become appreciative of value semantics.

-## What are the policies? `Empty` and the "value builders"
+## What are the policies? `MemoryLayout` and the value `Builder`s

 The implementation of `any` uses a policy type that configures how it does its job.

-### `Empty`
+### `MemoryLayout`

 This type determines the memory layout.
-An `any` object just contains an `Empty` object.
+An `any` object just contains a `MemoryLayout` object.

 This is the interface it must implement, if it were named `Container`: